What Is a Direct Merchant Account, and How Is It Different than PayPal?

-Any business that wants to accept credit and debit card e-commerce payments must have a merchant account.
-There are two options—a direct merchant account (DMA) or a third-party account, such as PayPal.
+If you've got an online business, you need a way to get paid.
+For most, that means being able to take credit and debit cards without a hassle.
+You have basically two options - a direct merchant account (DMA) or a third-party account, such as PayPal.
+Each has benefits and drawbacks.
 To make an informed choice for your business, you’ll need to know what a DMA is and how it’s different than PayPal.

 A DMA is a bank account that merchants open to enable credit and debit card transactions.
 Such an account is opened for a merchant with assistance from a Payment Processing Provider (PSP).
 The PSP manages the account for the merchant allowing for the correct payment transfers and processing.
 As the merchant owns the DMA, you will be responsible for all transactions, including any chargebacks.

 Partnering with a PSP removes all the administrative burdens from you.
 They are experts in payment processing, making your life much easier.
 A PSP provides a holistic solution, including features such as fraud prevention.

 A PSP will be PCI DSS certified, which is an industry-standard for any company that stores, processes, or transmits financial information securely.
 If you are not PCI DSS certified, then the PSP can actually host your payment page for optimal security.